-The bachelor’s degree in Classics is tailored to the student’s interests in the field.
+The bachelor’s degree in classics is tailored to the student’s interests in the field.
 Major programs can be arranged with a concentration in Latin and/or Greek Language and Literature, or in Classical Studies more broadly, while the minor is exceptionally flexible.
-Classics students are encouraged to talk with the faculty for guidance on what Classics courses to take in order to support their interests best.
+Classics students are encouraged to talk with the faculty for guidance on what classics courses to take in order to support their interests best.
 Prospective majors and minors should consult with the undergraduate advisor.

-The undergraduate degree in Classics emphasizes knowledge and awareness of:
+The undergraduate degree in classics emphasizes knowledge and awareness of:

 • The literature, culture and thought of the ancient Mediterranean world.